 Fungal infection of the ear is more common in people living in tropical and subtropical countries.
-It's also more common in people who do a lot of water sports such as SCUBA diving and surfing.
+It's also more common in people who do a lot of water sports such as SCUBA diving, swimming and surfing.
 It occurs more often in the summer than the winter.

-Earwax (cerumen) protects the lining of the ear from fungus so anything that reduces the amount of wax (such as sea water splashing into the ear canal and overuse of cotton buds) will allow a fungal infection to take hold.
-Eczema of the skin inside the ear can be another risk factor.
+Earwax (cerumen) protects the lining of the ear from fungus so anything that reduces the amount of wax (such as sea water splashing into the ear canal or the use of cotton wool swabs) may allow a fungal ear infection to take hold.
+Skin conditions such as eczema inside the ear can be another risk factor.

 The outside temperature plays a significant part.
 Fungi grow faster in the heat, so it's more common in warmer climates.
 In the UK it occurs more often in summer than in winter.

 9 out of 10 fungal infections are due to a fungus belonging to the Aspergillus species and the rest are caused by a fungus of the Candida species.

 How is a fungal ear infection diagnosed?

 It you've just come back from SCUBA diving in Hawaii, your doctor may well suspect a fungal cause for your ear infection.
 They may also suspect it from what they see when they examine you, or if you have a reason to be more prone to fungal infections because your immune system isn't working properly.
 Otherwise, because a fungal infection can look like an infection from germs (bacteria), it's unlikely to be the first thing your doctor thinks of.
 Most likely, a fungal infection will only be suspected if your infection does not improve with antibiotic drops prescribed for a bacterial infection.